Xbzzy/golang_study/ZpaperDB/README.md

   No matter how to optimize the Memory B+tree structure,we can not forget the nature of B+tree.It is a disk index structure.
 So that the disk operation in this whole StorageEngine is important.The following will also be introduced separately by several modules.<br>
   <br>
 ### 2.1 Disk file structure
-  The disk file storage is often accompanied by data encoding and decoding.We usually save data in object\structural body\list\array\hash table\tree in memory.These structures use pointer to optimize CPU access or operation.But when write data into disk file or send over the website,it used to encoding to some self-contained sequence of bytes(such as JSON).errff
+  The disk file storage is often accompanied by data encoding and decoding.We usually save data in object\structural body\list\array\hash table\tree in memory.These structures use pointer to optimize CPU access or operation.But when write data into disk file or send over the website,it used to encoding to some self-contained sequence of bytes(such as JSON).
 ### 2.2 Fsync mechanism

 ## 3. Buffer Pool
 ## 4. Transaction Module
 ### 4.1 Locking